renoise/xrnx/docs/guide/preferences.md

 renoise.tool().preferences = options
 ```

-This allows you to create more complex documents.
-Have a look at the complete [Document API](../API/renoise/renoise.Document.md) for more info and details about what else you can load/store this way.
+This approach allows you to build more structured and complex preference documents.
+See the complete [Document API](../API/renoise/renoise.Document.md) for more details on what you can store and how to manage it.

 > [!NOTE]
 > This time we also included type annotations (like `---@class RandomizerToolPreferences`).
-These can help you with development but they aren't strictly necessary.
-You can read more about how to use them at the [LuaLS website](https://luals.github.io/).
+These can help you with development when using a Lua language server like [LuaLS](https://luals.github.io/), but they are not required for the script to run.